rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part2.md

   the user profile that contains Microsoft Office data.
 If you have a requirement to redirect Office file operations to a separate VHD, then this feature helps.

-- **ikuytApplication containers**: Redirect an application’s folder contents to a remotely attached VHD.
+- **Application containers**: Redirect an application’s folder contents to a remotely attached VHD.
 FSLogix dynamically attaches the VHD when the folder is accessed.